-BILL OF RIGHTS FOR DATA PRIVACY AND SECURITY -

-SUPPLEMENTAL INFORMATION FOR CONTRACTS THAT UTILIZE PERSONALLY IDENTIFIABLE INFORMATION
+BILL OF RIGHTS FOR DATA PRIVACY AND SECURITY SUPPLEMENTAL INFORMATION FOR CONTRACTS THAT UTILIZE PERSONALLY IDENTIFIABLE INFORMATION

 Pursuant to Education Law § 2-d and Section 121.3 of the Commissioner's Regulations, the Educational Agency (EA) is required to post information to its website about its contracts with third-party contractors that will receive Personally Identifiable Information (PII).
-Contractor to complete.

-Name of Contractor Description of the purpose(s) for which Contractor will receive/access PII Type of PII that Contractor will Check all that apply: receive/access ☐ Student PII ☐ APPR Data Contract Term Contract Start Date Contract End Date Subcontractor Written Agreement Requirement Contractor will not utilize subcontractors without a written contract that requires the subcontractors to adhere to, at a minimum, materially similar data protection obligations imposed on the contractor by state and federal laws and regulations, and the Contract. (check applicable option) Contractor will not utilize subcontractors.
+Name of Contractor ABCya.com, LLC Description of the purpose(s) for which Contractor will receive/access PII Data is used for improving and providing Contractor's services to the school or on the school's behalf.
+Type of PII that Contractor will receive/access Check all that apply: ☑ Student PII ☐ APPR Data Contract Term Contract Start Date3/28/2024 Contract End Date06/30/30 or when Contractor no longer possesses District data.
+Subcontractor Written Agreement Requirement Contractor will not utilize subcontractors without a written contract that requires the subcontractors to adhere to, at a minimum, materially similar data protection obligations imposed on the contractor by state and federal laws and regulations, and the Contract. (check applicable option) Contractor will not utilize subcontractors.
 Contractor will utilize subcontractors.
-Data Transition and Secure Upon expiration or termination of the Contract, Contractor shall: Destruction • Securely transfer data to EA, or a successor contractor at the EA's option and written discretion, in a format agreed to by the parties.
+Data Transition and Secure Destruction Upon expiration or termination of the Contract, Contractor shall: Securely transfer data to EA, or a successor contractor at the EA's option and written discretion, in a format agreed to by the parties.
 Securely delete and destroy data.

-Challenges to Data Accuracy Parents, teachers or principals who seek to challenge the accuracy of PII will do so by contacting the EA.
+Challenges to Data Accuracy Secure Storage and Data Security Parents, teachers or principals who seek to challenge the accuracy of PII will do so by contacting the EA.
 If a correction to data is deemed necessary, the EA will notify Contractor.
 Contractor agrees to facilitate such corrections within 21 days of receiving the EA's written request.

-Secure Storage and Data Security Please describe where PII will be stored and the protections taken to ensure PII will be protected: (check all that apply) Using a cloud or infrastructure owned and hosted by a third party.
-Using Contractor owned and hosted solution Other: Please describe how data security and privacy risks will be mitigated in a manner that does not compromise the security of the data: Encryption Data will be encrypted while in motion and at rest.
+Please describe where PII will be stored and the protections taken to ensure PII will be protected: (check all that apply) Using a cloud or infrastructure owned and hosted by a third party.
+Using Contractor owned and hosted solution Other: Please describe how data security and privacy risks will be mitigated in a manner that does not compromise the security of the data: Contractor will use reasonable administrative, technical and physical safeguards that align with the NIST Cybersecurity Framework and are otherwise consistent with industry standards and best practices, including but not limited to: encryption, firewalls, and password protection as specified by the Secretary of the United States Department of HHS in any guidance issued under P.L.
+111-5, Section 13402(H)(2), to protect the security, confidentiality and integrity of student data of the District while in motion or in custody of Department from unauthorized disclosure.
+Encryption Data will be encrypted while in motion and at rest.

 CONTRACTOR

-[Signature] Tony Viviani
+[Signature] Partition

-[Printed Name] O
+[Printed Name] Paul Mishkin

-[Title]
+[Title] Chief Executive Officer

-Date:
+Date: 4/2/2024